 While you can use your phone most of the time for weather alerts and weather radar, when you are out camping your phone may not get a signal or changing weather conditions may suddenly make your phone not work.
 And the basement of a 5er is not a safe place to be.
 So what is a person to do?

 During the check-in process to get your RV site, you should ask, where do we go in case of severe weather and do you have a method of alerting the campground of approaching bad weather?

-In most cases the park will have a severe weather location, like a cement block bath house or underground facilities.
+In most cases, the park will have a severe weather location, like a cement block bathhouse or underground facilities.
 But most will not have a warning system.
 It is left up to you to know when bad weather is approaching and it is time to take cover.

 So now your phone has no bars and the park has no way to tell you that a large thunderstorm is approaching your RV site.
-Now what are you going to do to keep you and your family safe?
+Now, what are you going to do to keep you and your family safe?
 Buy a weather radio with built-in weather alert.
 Our government built, many years ago, a National Alert System to let citizens know about disasters before they happen.
 That was the old weather radio that went off (with its built-in siren) all the time for just about any reason (some good, mostly bad).
-After a lot of citizen complaints over many years a new system of alerting people was developed by the government that had a better built-in method of stopping false alerts and added text messages to each alerts displayed on a screen on the new generation of weather radios.
+After a lot of citizen complaints over many years, a new system of alerting people was developed by the government that had a better built-in method of stopping false alerts and added text messages to each alert displayed on a screen on the new generation of weather radios.

 Until Next Time

 And finally, please remember that this blog is an Amazon affiliate.
 When you order something through any of the Amazon links, it doesn’t add anything to your cost, but I do earn a small commission on everything you buy.